We are rather fortunate that we have had our fifth Initiate in as many months, but it does mean that I'm running out of things to say!

-Our annual meeting was held on Thursday 14th December, 2017.
-It was the installation of WBro Martin Nicholson.
+Our annual meeting was held on Thursday 13th December, 2018, this being the installation of WBro Martin Pigford.

-The representative on the evening was WBro Michael Graham Junior, ably assisted by WBro Richard Davison, who was his Director of Ceremonies for the night.
-They both received a very warm welcome from the brethren, albeit a very cold one in the temple.
-Our heating is still broken!
+The representative on the evening was WBro John Johnston Stevenson, ably assisted by WBro Richard Davison, who was his Director of Ceremonies for the night.
+It was the second succesive year Richard has performed this role at Palatine.
+He is a true friend of the lodge!
+They both received a very warm welcome from the brethren.

-Quite a busy evening for us on the night of the 9th November.
-Firstly, election of officers for the ensuing year, then raising Bro Paul Wallace to the degree of a Master Mason, completing his journey.
+Another busy evening for us on the night of the 8th November.
+As is always the case for this meeting, we first had the election of officers for the ensuing year.
+This was followed by raising one of our newer brothers to the degree of a Master Mason.